Sarah Chang: 2002–2005

-In 2002, she performed in Pyongyang, North Korea.
-Chang commented: "The concert was full of government officials.
+In 2002, Chang performed in Pyongyang, North Korea.
+She said: "The concert was full of government officials.
 Every single last seat.
 It was invitation only, but it was an unbelievable experience.
 Frightening and exhilarating at the same time.
 And I just thought about how lucky I am.
 I am so fortunate to be a musician, and at that moment, I genuinely felt that music is the one and only universal language."

 Chang took part in watchmaker Movado's global advertising campaign "The Art of Time" with Pete Sampras and composer Wynton Marsalis.
-For the 2004 Olympics, she was selected to carry the Olympic Torch in New York.
-In 2005, Yale University dedicated a chair in Sprague Hall in Chang's name.
-Following this, Chang toured for a year with the Berlin Philharmonic and the Royal Concertgebouw Orchestra in a Sextet programme of summer festivals leading to a concert at the Berlin Philharmonie.
+For the 2004 Olympics, she was selected to carry the Olympic torch in New York.
+In 2005, the Yale School of Music dedicated a chair in Sprague Hall in Chang's name.
+After that, Chang toured for a year with the Berlin Philharmonic and the Royal Concertgebouw Orchestra in a Sextet program of summer festivals leading to a concert at the Berlin Philharmonie.

 2007–present

 Chang played a recital at Carnegie Hall on April 7, 2007, accompanied by the British pianist Ashley Wass.
-She has continued to perform with the Los Angeles Philharmonic and Esa-Pekka Salonen and make appearances with the former at both the Hollywood Bowl and Walt Disney Concert Hall throughout 2008.
-On March 27 and 28 2008 she played for San Antonio, Texas audiences at the Majestic Theater, a performance which was preceded by an appearance (to meet and inspire young as well as seasoned musicians at no charge) at Antonio Strad Violin in the same city.
-From May 2009 to June 2010, she held recital tours across Europe, North America and Asia with pianist Andrew von Oeyen; a July 2010 recording of the two was eventually released.
-In the February 12, 2010 program, she held her recital at the Barbican Hall in London.
-Chang made an appearance at the University of Southern California in March 2010, where she played Max Bruch's Violin Concerto No. 1 in G minor, Op.
+She continued to perform with the Los Angeles Philharmonic and Esa-Pekka Salonen and appear with the former at the Hollywood Bowl and Walt Disney Concert Hall throughout 2008.
+On March 27 and 28, 2008, she played for San Antonio, Texas audiences at the Majestic Theater, a performance preceded by an appearance (to meet and inspire young as well as seasoned musicians at no charge) at Antonio Strad Violin in the same city.
+From May 2009 to June 2010, she held recital tours across Europe, North America, and Asia with pianist Andrew von Oeyen; a July 2010 recording of the two was eventually released.
+On February 12, 2010, she gave a recital at the Barbican Hall in London.
+Chang made an appearance at the University of Southern California in March 2010, playing Max Bruch's Violin Concerto No. 1 in G minor, Op.
 26. She performed at the Hollywood Bowl in August 2010.

 Instruments

-Sarah Chang owns several violins, and her main violin is the 1717 Guarneri del Gesu by the Cremonese luthier, Giuseppe Guarneri del Gesù which she inherited from her mentor, Isaac Stern.
-In another interview in 2013, she told the reporter that she bought the violin from Stern, not received it.
+Sarah Chang owns several violins.
+Her main instrument is the 1717 Guarneri del Gesu by the Cremonese luthier, Giuseppe Guarneri del Gesù which she purchased from her mentor, Isaac Stern.

 Chang uses a variety of bows: she has said that she prefers a Pajeot for Mozart and Bach; a Sartory for the Tchaikovsky and Sibelius concerti; and two Dominique Peccattes for other music.